 Other trail-friendly restaurants include:

 This store also has a café if you want to escape the heat or rain and eat inside, but I like to get my favorite sandwich, a grilled portabella & onion on gluten-free bread, grab a bag of kettle chips and some fruit and make it to go.
 I usually stop in Franke Park and enjoy my lunch at the edge of the lake or at a shaded picnic table near the playground.
-If you’re in the vicinity of north Anthony Boulevard or East Main, the Health Food Shoppe and Pembroke Bakery & Café are two other excellent places to get dairy-free, vegan, gluten-free or sugar-free options.
+If you’re in the vicinity of N Anthony Blvd or E Main, the Health Food Shoppe is another excellent place to get dairy-free, vegan, gluten-free or sugar-free options.

-I usually stop by one of these establishments when I need I need a caffeine fix and order an iced coffee and cream.
+I usually stop by one of these establishments when I need a caffeine fix and order an iced coffee with cream.

 I have a hard enough time staying balanced – in more ways than one – and don’t usually ride and imbibe, but if you’d like to stop for a beer or margarita while riding the trails, you’re in luck.
-Trail-friendly businesses include Dash-In, Summit City Brewerks, (East Berry Street); La Fogata (Bluffton Road); el Azteca Restaurant & Tequila Bar (East State Boulevard); Hop River Brewing Co.
-(North Harrison Street), and; J.K.
-O’Donnell’s Irish Ale House (Wayne Street).
+Trail-friendly businesses include Dash-In, Summit City Brewerks, (E Berry St); La Fogata (Bluffton Rd); el Azteca Restaurant & Tequila Bar (E State Blvd); Hop River Brewing Co.
+(N Harrison St), and; J.K.
+O’Donnell’s Irish Ale House (Wayne St).

 Tip: If you have more than the legal limit, be sure and wear a helmet -- or two -- and try to find a designated rider-guide who knows where you live.

 This post was originally published in August 2018 and has been updated.